usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 - Potential performance tradeoffs for some kinds of rules
 - Does not instantiate metaschema-based objects but only examines their representation (lexical form as a serialization) - so it is not as easily extensible as an application framework

 ---

-notes - combinatorial allowed-values implementation

-inspector XSLT carries a template cascade
-- it reports back both values and IDs
-- the cascade overloads priority="100" for competing `allowed-values` mode has on-multiple-match="use-last" so that they can be made (purposefully) to compete (last wins)
-  - these must all be identical so an effective no-op when redundant
-  - any/each of which (only one of them being used under use-last) pulls the entire collection of values/IDs matching this node